shpaz/s3bench/README.md

 Creating s3bench_s3bench_5   ... done
 ```

+### Ansible For Multiclient Support

+The `S3bench` role will create an entire infrastructure for you to start benchmarking your S3 service in a multiclient manner.
+This role creates a podman pod that interacts with your S3 service, creates a workload and documents all results in an ELK stack deployed by this role as well.
+In addition, There is an automation for throwing in some pre-defined dashboards that will help you analyze the results you get when performing the workload.

+This role divides into three parts:

+* The first part, deploys the ELK stack, and can be initiated by runinng ```ansible-playbook playbooks/s3bench.yml -i hosts --tags start_infra```.
+This will deploy an ELK stack, that will be available by host networking and can be accessed via port 5601 (Kibana port).
+* The second part, deploys the s3bench service, which is being defined by a workload located in `group_vars/s3bench.yml`.
+Once you edit this vars file with your configuration (such as endpoint_url, access_key, secret_key, bucket_name, etc) you could pick the hosts you want to run these on by editing the inventory file.
+After running ```ansible-playbook playbooks/s3bench.yml -i hosts --tags start_s3bench```, the playbook will add the needed containers to the pod and start testing your S3 service.
+* The third part, created the dashboards, running ```ansible-playbook playbooks/s3bench.yml -i hosts --tags create_dashboards``` will send an API request to Kibana wit hthe needed ndjson file.

 ## Results Analysis

 This repository provides the ability of importing pre-built kibana dashboard for viewing bechmark data, how-to is provided in the next section.
 The dashboard will appear on kibana's dashboard section in the name 'Demo'.